dh1tw/dh1tw.de/content/post/2019-07-22-change-yaesu-ft587-if-filters.md

 Just a word of caution: Soldering on the backside of the PCB is a bit tricky since small SMD components (mostly 0603) are located nearby.
-You need good magnification glases or a microscope.
+You need good magnification glasses or a microscope.
 Below is a picture of the lower part of the PCB, marking the solder points of the three filters.

 {{< figure src="/img/2019/07/ft857_pcb_downside.jpg" link="/img/2019/07/ft857_pcb_downside.jpg" >}}

-Since all modern eletronics is now soldered with lead-free solder it's a bit cumbersome to remove it.
+Since all modern electronics is now soldered with lead-free solder it's a bit cumbersome to remove it.
 I usually add some 60/40 solder and then remove it with solder wig.
 Adding flux also helps.